zhouyuheng2003/DSD2024-rock-house/README.md

-## Recent Update:
+## 🔔Recent Update:
 * Update the structure of this website, add "Recent Update".
 * Transform document with .docs format to .pdf format.
 * Update news (from 2024.3.18 to 2024.3.23)

 * Add every group's link to "About this project"
-## News
+## 📻News
 2024.3.23: We have finished the first version of the System Architecture of the Android.

 2024.3.23: We have finished the template of the System Architecture of the Android.

 2024.3.21: We have a group meeting tonight.
 We are responsible for the System Architecture of the whole project, so we have discussed the 3 time periods of this work.
 Firstly, our group will finish a template before March 25th.
 Secondly, the template will be published and every group should refer to this template and finish their analysis work before April 1st.
 Thirdly our group will gather all the documents and merge them into one final version before April 5th.
 Besides, we discussed the format and tools.
 Finally, we can begin our task.

-2024.3.18: We get the final vision of the ‘Use Case Diagram’ and '[Software Requirements Specification]'(https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Software%20Requirements%20Specification%20v1.3.md).
+2024.3.18: We get the final vision of the '[Use Case Diagram](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Use%20Case%20Diagram.pdf)' and '[Software Requirements Specification](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Project%20Document/Software%20Requirements%20Specification%20v1.3.md)'.
 Today is the end of the Requirement Analysis Stage and the beginning of the System Architecture Stage.

 2024.3.15: We have received the draft of the ‘Use Case Diagram’ and 'Software Requirements Specification'.
 After confirming the content, we provided some suggestions.